MohabWafaie/Study-of-the-Effects-of-Climate-Change-on-Crop-Yields/README.md

 6- Average temperature
 7- hg/ha_yield (Output)
 #### Preprocessing
-1- I hot encoded categorical data usnig pandas get dummis 2-
+1- Dropped the "Year" column because it has no relevance 2- Hot encoded categorical data usnig pandas get dummis 3- Split the data into X (features) and Y (output)
+4- Normalized the feature columns to be between 0 and 1 5- Split the data into 80% for training and 20% for testing
+#### Prediction
+1- Used LazyPredict library to compare the results of multiple regression algorithms 2- Chose Random Forest Regressor for regression as it has the best accuracy